 Fits a Bayesian model to estimate GPP and ER from input data on DO,

-temperature, light, etc. See mm_name
+temperature, light, etc. See mm_name to choose a Bayesian model

-for relevant options for the specs
+and specs for relevant options for the specs argument.

 Arguments